adilhusain-del/adil/README.md

-# adil
+# adil.
-this is first project
+this is first project.
 Author - adil